Frequently Asked Questions

 Q16: Can my significant other register for a Random Walk?

-A: Please refer to the partners tab on the Random Walk website to see which trips are available for partner participation.
+A: Please refer to the partners tab to see which trips are available for partner participation.

 If you would like to attend a Couples trip, you must register both yourself and your significant other at the same time you submit your trip preferences.
 Please note that a $300 per person non-refundable deposit will be required at this time for both the student and the partner, and that you will be unable to register your significant other at a later date.

-We cannot guarantee placement on one specific partners’ trip.
-There are 4 exclusive partners’ trip options.
-If you only want to travel with your partner, you may select “Will Only Travel with Partner” to complete your five trip preferences.
-If we cannot find space for you on one of the Couples trips, we will refund your significant other’s deposit and contact you regarding your interest in a non-couples trip.
+We cannot guarantee placement on one specific couples trip.
+There are three exclusive couples trips.
+If we cannot find space for you on one of the Couples trips, WorldStrides will refund your significant other’s deposit and contact you regarding your interest in a non-couples trip.
 If you choose not to attend a non-couples trip, your $300 deposit will also be refunded.

 ___________________________________________________________________________________